How to Play Blindfold Chess Online: Platforms, Tips, and Drills

 Blindfold chess used to require a human opponent willing to announce moves aloud.
 Online platforms changed that.
 You can now practice sightless play on demand, at any time control, against engines tuned to your level.

 The catch is that most players jump in too fast.
 They toggle blindfold mode, lose the position at move seven, and conclude blindfold chess is not for them.
-With the right sequence of drills and a realistic progression, anyone can reach 15 to 20 accurate moves within a few weeks.
-The progression mirrors how Chase and Simon described chess expertise in their 1973 "Perception in Chess" study.
-Mental capacity comes from pattern chunks built through exposure.
+With the right sequence of drills and a realistic progression, you can avoid that wall and build durable visualization.
+The progression mirrors how Chase and Simon described chess expertise in their 1973 "Perception in Chess" study on chess chunking: mental capacity comes from pattern chunks built through exposure.

 This guide explains the prerequisites, the tools to use, and the common traps that cut most online blindfold attempts short.
+For the step-by-step curriculum behind it, see the full learn how to play blindfold chess path.
 For the underlying skill framework, see our chess visualization training guide.
+And if you ever wonder whether this is worth the effort, our piece on why play blindfold chess covers the motivations most players discover only after a month of practice.

 Prerequisites before your first online blindfold game